List of Scottish monarchs: Second Interregnum (1296–1306)

-Monarchy of Scotland restored (second time)
+John Balliol abdicated in March 1296.
+That same month Edward I invaded Scotland.
+The second set of guardians were appointed under Edward I who ruled from 1296 to 1306, until the election of Robert the Bruce as the king of Scotland.

 House of Bruce (1306–1371)

 For ten years, Scotland had no king.
 The Scots, however, refused to tolerate English rule.
-First William Wallace, then John Comyn, and finally Robert the Bruce (the grandson of the 1292 competitor, Robert de Brus, 5th Lord of Annandale) fought against the English.
+First William Wallace and Andrew Moray, then John Comyn, and finally Robert the Bruce (the grandson of the 1292 competitor, Robert de Brus, 5th Lord of Annandale who in turn was the grandson of David of Huntingdon, younger brother of William I) fought against the English.
 Bruce and his supporters had murdered their rival to the throne of Scotland, John Comyn, Lord of Badenoch, on 10 February 1306 at Greyfriars Church in Dumfries.
 Shortly after in 1306, Robert was crowned King of Scots at Scone.
 Robert Bruce was then hunted down for his crime of murder, and subsequently, he escaped to the outskirt islands, leaving the country completely leaderless, and the English invaded once again.
 Bruce returned a year later and gained support for his cause.
 His energy, and the corresponding replacement of the vigorous Edward I with his weaker son Edward II in 1307, allowed Scotland to free itself from English rule.
 At the Battle of Bannockburn in 1314, the Scots routed the English, and by 1328 the English had agreed by treaty to accept Scottish independence.
 Robert's son, David, acceded to the throne as a child.
 The English renewed their war with Scotland, and David was forced to flee the kingdom by Edward Balliol, son of King John, who managed to get himself crowned (1332–1356) and to give away Scotland's southern counties to England before being driven out again.
 David spent much of his life in exile, first in freedom with his ally, France, and then in prison in England.
 He was only able to return to Scotland in 1357.
 Upon his death, childless, in 1371, the House of Bruce came to an end.